 b = 0/5 = 0

-Step 6: Hence, the solution for the givenn simultaneous equations are a =3 and b = 0.
+Step 6: Hence, the solution for the given simultaneous equations is a = 3 and b = 0.

-Solve the two pairs of simultaneous equations using the substitution method.
+Example: Solve the following simultaneous equations using the substitution method.

 b= a + 2